igorski/fogpad/README.md

 The result being that _{VST3_SDK_ROOT}/build/lib/Release/_ will contain the Steinberg VST libraries required to build the plugin.

+In case you intend to build VST2 versions as well keep in mind that as of SDK 3.6.11, Steinberg no longer packages the required _./pluginterfaces/vst2.x_-folder inside the vst3sdk folder.
+If you wish to build a VST2 plugin, copying the folder from an older SDK version _could_ work (verified 3.6.9. _vst2.x_ folders to work with SDK 3.7.11), though be aware that you _need a license to target VST2_.
+You can view [Steinbergs rationale on this decision here](https://www.steinberg.net/en/newsandevents/news/newsdetail/article/vst-2-coming-to-an-end-4727.html).

-If you intend to build VST2 versions as well, run the following from the root of the Steinberg SDK folder (run the _.bat_ version instead of the _.sh_ version on Windows) prior to building the library:
+To prepare for building VST2 versions of the plugin, run the following from the root of the Steinberg SDK folder (run the _.bat_ version instead of the _.sh_ version on Windows) prior to building the library:

 ```
 ./copy_vst2_to_vst3_sdk.sh